How to Draw Horses

 Now we can better appreciate the legs.
 Notice that the sketch lines that were previously straight now have to curve a little inward between the joints (as indicated by the arrows in the following image) and outward at the joints and the hoof.

-To better structure the skull, I added another circle below the largest one (the top of the head) to place the cheek, the most characteristic part of the horse’s head.
+To better structure the horse head, I added another circle below the largest one (the top of the head) to place the cheek, the most characteristic part of the horse’s head.
 This crucial detail gives realism to the drawing.
 Next, I place the eye, the nose, and the mouth.
 For this specific step, it is essential to have your reference board at hand.

 4. Clean Art